-California Board of Accountancy 2450 Venture Oaks Way, Suite 420 Sacramento, CA 95833 September 16, 2021 10:00 a.m.
+California Board of Accountancy 2450 Venture Oaks Way, Suite 420 Sacramento, CA 95833 January 10, 2023 10:00 a.m.

-Written comments, including those sent by mail, facsimile, or e-mail to the addresses listed under Contact Person in this Notice, must be received by the CBA at its office no later than 5:00 p.m. on Tuesday, September 14, 2021, or must be received by the CBA at the hearing.
+Written comments, including those sent by mail, facsimile, or e-mail to the addresses listed under Contact Person in this Notice, must be received by the CBA at its office no later than January 3, 2023, or must be received by the CBA at the hearing.
 The CBA, upon its own motion or at the request of any interested party, may thereafter adopt the proposals substantially as described below or may modify such proposals if such modifications are sufficiently related to the original text.
 With the exception of technical or grammatical changes, the full text of any modified proposal will be available for 15 days prior to its adoption from the person designated in this Notice as contact person and will be mailed to those persons who submit written or oral testimony related to this proposal or who have requested notification of any changes to the proposal.

-Authority and Reference: Pursuant to the authority vested by Sections 5010, 5018 and 5063.3 of the Business and Professions Code (BPC), and to implement, interpret or make specific sections 5018 and 5063.3 of said Code and Civil Code section 1798.81, the CBA is considering adding section 54.3 and 54.4 to Division 1 of Title 16 of the California Code of Regulations1 (CCR) as follows:
+Authority and Reference: Pursuant to the authority vested by Sections 5010 and 5018 of the Business and Professions Code (BPC), and to implement, interpret, or make specific sections 5018 and 5063.3 of said Code and Civil Code section 1798.81, the CBA is considering adding section 54.3 and 54.4 to Division 1 of Title 16 of the California Code of Regulations1 (CCR) as follows: